bszafranski/cram/docs/create-network.rst

 A CRAM Reservoir is used to simulate the storage of water in a reservoir.
 This network object may be used to represent either surface or groundwater storage systems.
 Reservoirs can be built to include complex operations such as hydropower, water rights exchanges, flood storage and dead storage.

-To add a demand to the network click on the Create Demand button on the toolbar (shown below) or click on the menu ExcelCRAM->Network->Add Object... menu item and select Demand from the dialog box that appears.
+To add a reservoir to the network, click on the Create Reservoir button on the toolbar (shown below) or click on the menu ExcelCRAM->Network->Add Object... menu item and select Reservoir from the dialog box that appears.

 .. image:: /images/add-reservoir.png